Some links in this post may be affiliate links

 Trailing Kalanchoe (Kalanchoe uniflora) problems include drooping leaves, leaf drop, leggy growth, leaf spots, lack of blooms, pests and diseases among others.
 Read on for more on these problems and how to solve them.

-Thereafter, water Coral Bells thoroughly during the growing season while allowing the top 2-3 in. of soil to dry out between waterings.
+Trailing Kalanchoe drooping leaves is due to underwatering.
+Immediately water the plant thoroughly and it should recover.
+Thereafter, water the plant thoroughly during the growing season while allowing the top 2-3 inches of soil to dry out between waterings.
 In the cold season, water the plant very infrequently but never allow the soil to dry out completely.

 Trailing Kalanchoe leaf drop is due to watering it with very cold water which has caused shock to the plant.
 Water the plant with tepid water (water that is at room temperature) to avoid plant shock for this tropical plant.

 Underwatering is another reason why Coral Bells is losing leaves.
-Water the plant thoroughly and allow the top 2-3 in. of soil to dry out between waterings to keep the soil moderately moist.
+Water the plant thoroughly and allow the top 2-3 inches of soil to dry out between waterings to keep the soil moderately moist.
+Reduce watering during the cold months and maintain the soil almost dry but never allow the soil to dry out completely.

 Trailing Kalanchoe leggy stems are caused by two possible reasons.
 One reason for leggy stems is overwatering during the cold season.
 Significantly reduce watering in the cold season as growth is reduced at this time and maintain the soil almost dry.

-Position the plant in a brighter spot and ensure it is receiving bright light with at least 4-6 hours of sunshine per day or instal a grow light if the natural lighting is not adequate.
+The second reason for Coral Bells leggy stems is too little light during the growing season.
+Position the plant in a brighter spot and ensure it is receiving bright light with at least 4-6 hours of sunshine per day or instal a grow light if the natural lighting is not enough.

-Significantly reduce watering during the cold season and maintain the soil almost dry.
+Trailing Kalanchoe wilted and discolored leaves are due to soggy soil brought about by overwatering or too much water in the soil during the cold period.
+Lessen watering in the cold season and maintain the soil almost dry.
 In addition, make sure that the pot has a drainage hole and that the soil drains easily to prevent it from getting soggy.

 Trailing Kalanchoe brown dry leaf spots are due to underwatering during the growing season.
 Water the plant liberally during the growing period while allowing the top 2-3 in. of soil to dry out between waterings to keep the soil moderately moist.
 Never allow the soil to dry out completely.